flyteorg/flyte-conference-talks/scipy-2023/README.md

 ### Start a local Flyte sandbox:

-> ℹ️ **Note**: Before you start the local cluster, make sure that you allocate a minimum of 4 CPUs and 3 GB of memory in your Docker daemon.
+> ℹ **Note**: Before you start the local cluster, make sure that you allocate a minimum of 4 CPUs and 3 GB of memory in your Docker daemon.
 If you’re using the **Docker Desktop** application, you can do this easily by going to:
 >
 > `Settings > Resources > Advanced`
 >